Commercial Kitchen Extraction Regulations

 Replacement Air

-Effective ventilation systems replace the extracted air, this can be mechanical or natural, but it should be fresh and clear air from outside.
-Fine mesh grilles and filters can help restrict the ventilation from unwanted pests.
+Effective ventilation systems replace the extracted air—this can be either mechanical or natural, but it should be fresh and clear air from outside.
+Utilizing fine mesh grilles and filters can help restrict the ventilation from unwanted pests.
+Importantly, clean air should not be brought in from dirty areas, such as smoking areas or near where waste is stored.

 Cooling Air